rust-lang/book/second-edition/nostarch/chapter19.md

    = note: required by `Animal::baby_name`
 ```

-In order to tell Rust that we want to use the implementation of `Animal` for
+To disambiguate and tell Rust that we want to use the implementation of
-`Dog`, we need to use *fully qualified syntax*, which is the most specific we
+`Animal` for `Dog`, we need to use *fully qualified syntax*, which is the most
-can be when calling a function.
-Listing 19-32 demonstrates how to use fully
+specific we can be when calling a function.
+Listing 19-32 demonstrates how to
-qualified syntax in this case:
+use fully qualified syntax:

 Filename: src/main.rs